paul-lorenc/next-ts-tailwind-boilerplate/README.md

-# Boilerplate Code for a Next.js, Typescript, and TailwindCSS
+# Boilerplate Code for a Next.js, Typescript, and TailwindCSS Project

 ## Local Install